evanj/concurrentlimit/README.md

 ## High memory per request

 This client makes requests that use 1 MiB/request.
+Using 80 concurrent clients reliably blows up the server very quickly.
+Adding the concurrent rate limiter --concurrentRequests=40 fixes it.

 ```
 ulimit -n 10000